nilsstre/key-analyzer.nvim/README.md

 </p>

 <p align="center">
         Ever wondered which mappings are free to be mapped?
-Now it's a easier.
+Now it's a easier to figure it out.
 </p>

 <p align="center">